muhammadtarek98/Fish_detection_and_tracking/README.md

 Detection and Tracking Methods
 Detection: We use a Faster R-CNN model for fish detection.
 This model is chosen for its accuracy and robustness in detecting objects in images.
-Tracking: We use the Deep SORT algorithm for tracking detected fish across video frames.
+Tracking: We use the Deep SORT algorithm to track detected fish across video frames.
 Deep SORT is effective in maintaining object identities even after occlusions. model details

 ==============================================================================================================
-Layer (type:depth-idx)                                       Output Shape              Param #
+Layer (type:depth-IDX)                                       Output Shape              Param #
 ==============================================================================================================
 FasterRCNN                                                   [0, 4]                    --
 ├─FasterRCNN: 1-1                                            [0, 4]                    --